History of Pamplona

-The History of Pamplona as a city goes back to the 1st millennium B.C. when a settlement of Vascones named Iruña existed.
-However, the traces of human occupation of the area date back 75,000 years.
-In the Roman era, the Vascones settlement was converted into a Roman city by General Pompey, who began by setting up a military camp there in 74 B.C. which he named Pompelo.
+The history of Pamplona as a city goes back to the 1st millennium B.C. when a settlement of Vascones named Iruña existed.
+However, traces of human occupation of the area date back 75,000 years.
+In the Roman era, the Vascones settlement was converted into a Roman city by General Pompey, who began by setting up a military camp there in 74 B.C., which he named Pompelo.

-The Romans were followed by the Visigoths, the Muslims of Al-Andalus, and briefly, between 778 and 816 intermittently, the Carolingians.
-In the early 9th century the Kingdom of Navarre was founded, an autonomous Christian principality vassal of the Caliphate of Cordoba.
+The Romans were followed by the Visigoths, the Muslims of Al-Andalus, and, briefly and intermittently between 778 and 816, the Carolingians.
+In the early 9th century, the Kingdom of Navarre was founded, an autonomous Christian principality vassal of the Caliphate of Cordoba.
 The Kingdom of Navarre became a fully independent kingdom in 905 and, under the reign of Sancho III of Pamplona, became the most powerful Christian state on the Iberian Peninsula in the 11th century.
 In 1164 the name "Kingdom of Navarre" was definitively abandoned and renamed the Kingdom of Navarre, a name that had been used before.

 The wars with neighboring states, frequent especially in the 10th and 11th centuries, were added to the internal conflicts in Pamplona, more serious in the 13th century, but which would only end in 1423 (Privilege of the Union).
-Until this year, Pamplona was not exactly a single city, but a set of autonomous boroughs that were separated by walls to protect themselves from the wars that broke out between them.
-In 1276 one of the boroughs was destroyed and its population massacred.
+Until this year, Pamplona was not exactly a single city but a set of autonomous boroughs that were separated by walls to protect themselves from the wars that broke out between them.
+In 1276 one of the boroughs was destroyed, and its population massacred.

 In the second half of the 15th century, Pamplona found itself involved in the Navarrese Civil War, a long-running dispute between successive claimants to the throne of Navarre.
-The civil war would eventually herald the annexation of Navarre by the newly united kingdoms of Castile and Aragon, which formally occurred on July 7, 1515, three years after Pamplona's surrender to the invading Castilian troops.
+The civil war would eventually herald the annexation of Navarre by the newly united kingdoms of Castile and Aragon, which formally occurred on 7 July 1515, three years after Pamplona's surrender to the invading Castilian troops.